piizei/confluence-vector-indexer/README.md

 # Updates & Upgrades
 The Git tags match with the docker-container tags.
 The releases are not guaranteed to be backward compatible.
-Example of breaking change is the update of AI Search API version to 2023-11-01 (rel-0.7).
+Example of breaking change is the update of AI Search API version from preview to GA (rel-0.6 to rel-1.0).
 The indexed fields are compatible (but more maybe added).
 This means the Chat application using the index should not break, but you would need to reindex the confluence.
 If it works, no need to update.